shatadalsamui/BiteSpeed-Full-Stack_Task/README.md

 npm run dev
 ```

-Open the app at the local URL shown in your terminal.
+Then open the app at the local URL shown in your terminal.